Nikhileshorg/Ensemble-Binning-Bagging-Boosting/README.md

 For more overview on ensemble models.
 You can go through this article.
-In this article I have explained clearly on what is an ensemble models, bagging ang boosting with examples.
+In this article I have explained clearly on what is an ensemble models, bagging & boosting with examples and underfitting & overfitting in machine learning.

 https://medium.com/@sainikhilesh/difference-between-bagging-and-boosting-f996253acd22